epfl-ada/ada-2024-project-ooohfada/README.md

 ### Before any data exploration, preprocessing of the used dataframes in the Youniverse dataset

-Although the provided dataset was already cleaned, we found that there was some heterogeneity in the dates that needed to be fixed : the sample rate is not constant and some dates are different by a few hours or a few days.
+Although the provided dataset was already cleaned, we found some heterogeneity in the dates that needed to be fixed : the sample rate is not constant and some dates are different by a few hours or a few days.
 To solve this:
 - Use of ‘week indexes’ in df_timeseries_en.tsv and `yt_metadata_en.json`.
 - Since delta_views and delta_subs are never negative even when a decrease occurs (before preprocessing, they are 0 in this case), we replaced those columns with the deltas computed from the values directly
 - Augmented the time-series with the sum of likes, dislikes and views (found in yt_metadata_helper.feather) of the videos that were uploaded during the week associated with each datapoint.
 It is important to keep in mind that the likes, dislikes and views of the videos were all sampled in 2019 when comparing two different weeks : a recent video might have less views than an older one but still be more popular.